moltenform/automate-sfpack-sfark/README.md

-# automate-sfpack-sfark
+This is probably the only tool available online that can:

+Take a folder full of soundfonts and convert them all from `.sf2` to `.sfark` format.

-Automate packing and unpacking soundfonts
+and

+Take a folder full of soundfonts and convert them all from `.sfpack` to `.sf2` format.

+To convert soundfonts from `.sfark` to `.sf2` format, use [sfarkxtc](https://github.com/moltenform/sfarkxtc-windows).

+### More information

+The tool works by driving the ui of `sfark.exe` and `sfpack.exe`, sending window events as if you were typing keyboard shortcuts into the programs.
+It reads text out of the ui, so that it can extract attached text files and also determine when processing is complete.

+If you provide a path to `sfarkxtc.exe`, the tool works even more safely -- it confirms for each file that the open-source sfarkxtc algorithm can decompress the sfark with 100% fidelity.

-Use this tool to *safely* compress a .sf2 to a .sfark.
-It runs sfark.exe and drives its ui, then the open-source sfarkxtc tool confirms that the input and output are 100% identical. sfark and sfpack are closed source tools - I think driving the UI is the only possible way to accomplish batch conversion.
-Because driving a UI is never an exact science, I recommend keeping a backup copy of your input until you confirm that the conversion succeeded.
+Supports attached information and licenses for both sfark and sfpack.
+If you provide the `--continue_on_err` flag, the script will keep continuing even if a file can't be processed succesfully.
+To gracefully stop the script while it is running, create a file named `nocpy_request_stop` in the same directory as the script and wait about 30 seconds.
+Because driving a UI is never an exact science, I recommend keeping a separate backup copy of your input until you confirm that the conversion succeeded.

+### Installation

+* Get a copy of `sfark.exe`
+* Modify `automated_sfark_compress.py` to point to the path to `sfark.exe`
+* Get a copy of `sfpack.exe`
+* Modify `automated_sfpack_decompress.py` to point to the path to `sfpack.exe`
+* (Optional) Get a copy of `sfarkxtc.exe` from [here](https://github.com/moltenform/sfarkxtc-windows)
+* (Optional) Modify `automated_sfark_compress.py` to point to the path to `sfarkxtc.exe`
+* Install Python3
+* Run `pip install pywinauto`

 To batch compress all sf2 soundfonts in a directory, run `python src/automated_sfark_compress.py /directory/with/soundfonts`